eqNj/eqN-PD2-Filter/README.md

 Added pertinent information for the new runewords (Asylum and Shattered Wall) to applicable runeword bases.
 (This includes rune listing/order provided in the ShowRecipes filter level.)

+Added new description lines for class skill and/or high ED armors and shields with other useful affixes.
+(Applicable for LLD and high level items.)

 Added new existing runeword possibilites introduced this season to applicable runewords bases.
 (This includes rune listing/order provided in the ShowRecipes filter level.)

 Reworked how and when rare and magic arrows and bolts show depending on filter level.